lathorne/snowball-thrower/README.md

 Finally, open a terminal window in the `swsh-pokemon-breeder` directory, edit the `makefile` setting `MCU = atmega16u2`, and compile by typing `make`.
 Follow the [DFU mode directions](https://www.arduino.cc/en/Hacking/DFUProgramming8U2) to flash `Joystick.hex` onto your Arduino UNO R3 and you are done.

+#### Possible Issues

+There are occasions when I have left this running over night and it wasn't working properly in the morning.
+I suggest saving before plugging in the device to make sure you can restart the game if something like this happens and no progress is interrupted.
+Here are some known issues:

+- In case you see issues with controller conflicts while in docked mode, try using a USB-C to USB-A adapter in handheld mode.
+In dock mode, changes in the HDMI connection will briefly make the Switch not respond to incoming USB commands, skipping parts of the sequence.
+These changes may include turning off the TV, or switching the HDMI input.
+(Switching to the internal tuner will be OK, if this doesn't trigger a change in the HDMI input.)

+- Again, breeding eggs with under 3840 base steps may cause issues.
+When breeding eggs with 2560 bases steps, I get through 4-8 boxes before an issue occurs.
+The code may be adjused to fix this.

+Issues occur very rarely and can be fixed by restarting the game and the breeding process.
+Remember to save your game before plugging in the Arduino.
+Let me know if you are having other issues and I can take a look.

 #### Thanks

+Thank you to everyone who worked on this project before me!
+I just changed it to work for breeding in sword and shield.
+The following are thanks from the forked repo:

 Thanks to Shiny Quagsire for his [Splatoon post printer](https://github.com/shinyquagsire23/Switch-Fightstick) and progmem for his [original discovery](https://github.com/progmem/Switch-Fightstick).